zedlopez/ifm/The Recipe Book.md

 There are also several possibilities for redesigning the inventory list as a whole.
 [Persephone] shows how to divide an inventory list into two parts, a "You are carrying: " section and a "You are wearing: " section.
 [Equipment List] goes further, and shows how we might use Inform's specialised listing functions to create a variety of differently formatted inventories.

 Sometimes the way Inform by default lists properties such as "(closed)" or "(open but empty)" isn't quite what we want.
-[Oyster Wide Shut] offers a flexible alternative to the standard behavior, allowing finer control over which properties are listed and how they are described.
+[Oyster Wide Shut] offers a flexible alternative to the standard behaviour, allowing finer control over which properties are listed and how they are described.

-[Trying Taking Manhattan] replaces the inventory behavior for other characters: instead of silently looking through their possessions (but not describing them to the player), they now describe to the player what they're carrying and wearing.
+[Trying Taking Manhattan] replaces the inventory behaviour for other characters: instead of silently looking through their possessions (but not describing them to the player), they now describe to the player what they're carrying and wearing.

 ## Taking, Dropping, Inserting and Putting